gunnarrl/gunnarrl.github.io/essays/effort-estimation.md

  - Project Management
 ---

-## Effort Estimation in ICS 314 Final Projet
+## Effort Estimation in ICS 314 Final Project

 ### 1. How did you guess how long tasks would take?